April 20-21, 2023

-A Message from the Hosts
+Message from the Hosts

 Hendrik Luesch, Ph.D.

-UF College of Pharmacy Center for Natural Products, Drug Discovery and Development (CNPD3) | Gainesville, FL
+Professor and Chair, Department of Medicinal Chemistry; Director of Center for Natural Products, Drug Discovery and Development

-The UF Drug Discovery Symposium was established in 2016 and the past four events, held in Gainesville, brought together roughly 200 participants from all Florida research institutions.
-This year the symposium is designed to celebrate the integration of the Jupiter campus as a new research arm of UF Health by showcasing the combined UF drug discovery expertise at the UF Scripps and the main campus.
+The UF Drug Discovery Symposium, established in 2016, draws around 200 participants to Gainesville from all Florida research institutions.
+Last year the Center for Natural Products, Drug Discovery and Development (CNPD3) in Gainesville and The Herbert Wertheim UF Scripps Institute for Biomedical Innovation and Technology in Jupiter joined forces to celebrate the integration of the Jupiter campus as a new research arm of UF Health by showcasing the combined UF drug discovery expertise at the UF Scripps and the main campus which made it more UF-centric.
+The 2024 symposium features again participants from several major research institutions across Florida.
+Highlights will be keynote presentations by global leaders in drug discovery.

 Directions